FreeTHX/wakepsx_on_bt-ha/README.md

 ```

 ### Get device BT addresses
-To get the reequired bluetooth addr, go to the Home Assistant Developer-Tools, Service page.
+To get the required bluetooth addr, go to the Home Assistant Developer-Tools, Service page.
 Plug the SixAxis, DualShock or DualSense controler and run the wakepsx_on_bt: get_bt_addr service.
 Info will be accessible on the logs, in a WARNING message.